erikwestra/mm-server/README.md

 **`GET api/messages`**

 Obtain a list of messages.
 This API endpoint must use HMAC authentication.
-The following query-string parameters are required:
+The following query-string parameter is required:

 > `my_global_id`
 >
 > > The current user's global ID.

->
+In addition, the following optional query-string parameters can also be
+supplied:

 > `their_global_id`
 >
 > > The other user's global ID.

-In addition, the caller may supply the following optional parameter:
+>
 > `anchor`
 >
 > > A string used to only return messages which have been sent, or failed to
 > > send, since the last time a call was made to the `GET api/messages`
 > > endpoint.

-If the `anchor` parameter is supplied, the API will return only those messages which have had a change in status, since the given anchor value was calculated.
+>
+> `get_latest_anchor`
+>
+> > This can be used to retrieve the latest anchor value without actually
+> > returning any messages.

+The exact combination of parameters depends on what the caller is attempting to
+do:

+ * To retrieve a complete list of all messages sent by or received by a given user, the caller only supplies the `my_global_id` parameter.
+<br/><br/>
-Without the `anchor` parameter, the API will return a list of all messages sent between these two users.
+ * To retrieve a complete list of all messages sent between two users, the caller should supply the `my_global_id` and `their_global_id` parameters.
+<br/><br/>
+ * To retrieve the latest anchor value to use for message polling, the caller should supply only the `my_global_id` and `get_latest_anchor` parameters.
+   The value of the `get_latest_anchor` parameter should be "yes" or "1".
+<br/><br/>
+ * To retrieve only the messages which have been added or updated since the last time this API endpoint was called, the caller should supply the `anchor` parameter, in addition to the `my_global_id` and (if relevant) the `their_global_id` parameters.

 > _**Note**: the current user must have an existing profile for this API
 > endpoint to work._